U.S. Citizenship Through Parents or by Birth

-A child may become a U.S. citizen through the process of derivation if one of his parents becomes a U.S. citizen via naturalization.
+A child may become a U.S. citizen through the process of derivation if one of their parents becomes a U.S. citizen via naturalization.
 However, at the time the parent becomes naturalized, the child must have a green card, be under the age of 18, and living with the naturalized parent in order to take advantage of these laws.
-In addition, a child who becomes an American resident through this special process does not have to go through the process of applying for and passing a naturalization test.
+In addition, a child who becomes a U.S. resident through this special process does not have to go through the process of applying for and passing a naturalization test.

 Like the laws that apply to children acquiring citizenship by being born to American residents, the laws relating to derivation have change much in the past.
 In order to figure out which set of laws apply to you, you need to look at the date of naturalization of your parent(s).
 These dates are:

 - Between May 24, 1934 and January 12, 1941

 - Between January 13, 1941 and December 23, 1952

 - Between December 24, 1952 and October 4, 1978